jayp/jayp-blog/content/posts/2013-03-08-on-the-importance-of-shipping.markdown

 ---
-title: "On the importance of shipping"
+title: On the importance of shipping
 date: 2013-03-08T17:59:00-07:00
 tags: ["product"]
 ---